 Ask direct questions – avoiding the topic may show that you do not take a person's threats seriously enough to inquire.
 Find out if suicide has been considered, and if they have thought out how and when they want to do it.
 The more details that have been worked out, the greater the danger that someone plans to commit suicide.

 Suicide attempts are often a cry for help.
 While suicidal people are still alive, they may be holding out hope that they will find the means to cope with their emotions.
 Urge anybody who is considering suicide to get the counselling and medical or psychological support that they need as soon as possible.

 Immediate assistance is available for people who are overwhelmed by pain and loneliness and need somebody to talk to.
-When a person is in distress, telephone counselling, crisis lines, and suicide hotlines offer a no-pressure context in which to talk to a caring and anonymous counsellor.
+When a person is in distress, telephone counselling, online chats, crisis lines, and suicide hotlines offer a no-pressure context in which to talk to a caring and anonymous counsellor.
 Telephone hotlines are also useful if you are worried about a friend who is suicidal and want to know what you should do in a particular situation.

 If you are urgently concerned that somebody is in a suicidal state, try to get them to the emergency ward of a hospital.
 Medical professionals can most effectively deal with suicidal tendencies and ensure that people gets the care required to stay alive.

 Individuals who have hit an emotional rock bottom often cannot see how to pull themselves back up.
 Reaching out and finding support – either among friends and family, or in religious or social institutions – can provide people with some relief and new hope in their lives.

 When suicidal thoughts are brought on by an immediate interpersonal life event, then reliving this event or talking with a close friend or family member may resolve the crisis.

 Individuals considering suicide should have a professional evaluation by a family physician or mental health professional to consider any of the following treatments: